 EMILEE MUSTOR, B.S.
 Emilee graduated with a B.S in Cell and Molecular Biology from the University of South Florida in fall 2020.
 During her time at USF, she explored many different areas of research, including auditory research at the Global Center for Hearing and Speech, bacterial cell division in Dr. Prahathees Eswara’s lab and bioinformatics under the directive of Dr. Richard Pollenz.
 Upon graduating, she worked as a teacher at Lockerbie College in Barbados.
 Emilee joined the Shaw Lab in fall 2021 as a doctoral student, where her work focuses on the targeted detection of virulence factors and proteolysis during infection within animal models.

 FABIAN FERNANDEZ.
-Fabian is a third-year student at the University of South Florida studying microbiology.
-He joined the Shaw Lab in spring 2022 as a volunteer under the guidance of Mary-Elizabeth.
+Fabian is a rising senior at the University of South Florida majoring in Cell and Molecular Biology.
+He joined the Shaw Lab in Spring 2022 as a volunteer under the guidance of Mary-Elizabeth, and completed an undergraduate honors thesis investigating SarR’s position in the regulatory network of S. aureus in Spring 2024.
 His research focuses on regulatory factors and their impact on virulence factor production in S. aureus.
 After completing his bachelor’s degree, he hopes to pursue a career in which he can continue to learn and apply concepts in molecular biology to treat human diseases.

 NATHANIAL TORRES, B.A., Ph.D.
 Nate developed a deep passion for all things science while attending Earlham College where he earned his B.A. in Biochemistry in the spring of 2012.
 As an undergraduate, Nate became a Ronald E. McNair Scholar which provided him the opportunity to conduct research at Earlham ultimately leading him to pursue his Ph.D. at Oklahoma State University.
 At OSU, Nate worked under Dr. John Gustafson in the Department of Biochemistry & Molecular Biology investigating genetic alterations and cellular responses responsible for antimicrobial resistance in S. aureus.
 During his graduate studies, Nate was the recipient of several research awards including Best Graduate Paper for the 106th Oklahoma Academy of Sciences Technical Meeting.
 Nate earned his Ph.D. in the summer of 2018 and joined the Shaw lab where he initially investigated the relationship between the RNA polymerase delta subunit and virulence factor gene expression.
 These studies broadened over time to include other accessory components of RNAP.
 Nate now spends most of his time embroiled in understanding regulatory networks that influence disease outcomes.
 He was promoted to the position of Research Assistant Professor in the fall of 2023.